-55.Option Contracts: Options contracts are a kind of finance contract that involve a seller and buyer agreeing to give the option's purchaser the right to sell or buy an asset at an agreed upon price at a specified date.
+55.Option Contracts: Options contracts are a kind of finance contract that involves a seller and buyer agreeing to give the option's purchaser the right to sell or buy an asset at an agreed-upon price at a specified date.
 Such contracts are common to commodities, real estate, and securities transactions.

 56.Forward Contracts: Forward Contract gives the buyer the obligation to buy an asset at an agreed-upon price at an agreed-upon time.
 Assets involved in these contracts include such commodities as precious metals, grains, oil, electricity, natural gas, and livestock.